- Radiation Therapist

 Career Path Progression for Radiation Therapist

-General practitioner: The job of a general practitioner is to perform minimal treatment and analysis treatments that last a few minutes.
-A general practitioner operates on a human living body and hence their life is at a high risk.
-In order to avoid accidents during a diagnosis and treatment, a general practitioner must be alert, prepared for all types of emergency situations, and be able to perform life saving initiatives at any time during the diagnosis and treatment.
+General physician: The job of a general physician is to perform minimal treatment and analysis treatments that last a few minutes.
+A general physician operates on a human living body and hence their life is at a high risk.
+In order to avoid accidents during a diagnosis and treatment, a general physician must be alert, prepared for all types of emergency situations, and be able to perform life saving initiatives at any time during the diagnosis and treatment.

 Radiation therapist: A radiation therapist is a person who treats the cancer and other diseases in patients by administering treatments.
 Radiation therapist is responsible for operating machines to deliver concentrated radiation therapy in the required area of the patient’s tumor.